 The three main documents that should be considered include residence, work permits and visas.

 Residence permits must be obtained by those planning to stay in France for more than 3 months.
 These permits are only issued inside France.
-Citizens of most EU countries do not need such permit, although it may come in handy.
+Citizens of most EU countries do not need such permits, although they may come in handy.

 Work permits are documents simply stating that you are permitted to work in France.
-Again, citizens of most EU countries do not need such permit.
+Again, citizens of most EU countries do not need such permits.

 Visas are usually required to enter a country regardless of how long or short the stay is.
 There are 6 main types of visas and it is a good idea to check thoroughly which most applies to your kind of trip so you can enjoy your stay without worrying about travel documents.

 Short-stay visa (visa de court sejour):

 This visa is valid for a maximum of 3 months and allows you to move around freely in what is known as the Shengen Area.
 The Shengen Area includes all the signatory countries to the Shengen treaty signed in 1985.
 (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxembourg, the Netherlands, Norway, Spain, Sweden and Portugal).

 This is a visa required by students who must sit for an examination in France in order to be enrolled in a French academic institution.
 If the candidate is successful in the exam and enrollment is approved, a temporary stay permit (Carte de sejour temporaire) is required, describing the person's status as a student.